keyboardio/Kaleidoscope/doc/plugin/HostOS.md

 operating system.
 This code was brittle, unreliable, and rather big too.
 For these reasons, this functionality was removed.
 The `autoDetect()` method is now a no-op, and is deprecated.
-The `Kaleidoscope/HostOS-select.h` header is similarly obsolete.
-Both of these produce deprecation messages now, and will be removed by 2019-01-14.
+The `Kaleidoscope/HostOS-select.h` header is similarly obsolete, and has even been removed (for unrelated reasons).
+The `autoDetect()` method will be removed by 2019-01-14.

 Furthermore, `HostOS` now depends on `Kaleidoscope-EEPROM-Settings`, that plugin should be initialized first.